 - Thesis title: Representing Down’s syndrome in Documentary: exploring independence, relationships, and right to life in the documentary genre

 - Supervisor: Professor Angharad Beckett FRSA, Dr Clare Barker

 I completed my undergraduate degree in English Language and Special Educational Needs and my Masters in Disability Studies at Liverpool Hope University.
 During my time at Liverpool Hope, I worked closely with The Centre for Culture & Disability Studies.
 In 2019 I received ESRC 1+3 funding at the University of Leeds to work within the School of Sociology and Social Policy.
 As part of this funding, I completed my Master’s in Social Research (Interdisciplinary) in 2020 and began my PhD research.

-I have been an hourly paid tutor at Liverpool Hope University since 2020 and been involved with undergraduate teaching within the School of Social Sciences.
-I lead a module in 'Health and Wellbeing' and a module in ‘Social Care’ and recently prepared a two-week module for second-year Social Care students on Disability and Social Care.
+I worked as an hourly paid tutor at Liverpool Hope University during the academic year 2020/21 and was involved with undergraduate teaching within the School of Social Sciences.
+I taught a module in 'Health and Wellbeing' and a module in ‘Social Care’ and also prepared a two-week module for second-year Social Care students on Disability and Social Care.

 - MA in Social Research (Distinction)